You are here

 90% of Cemcat's research is derived from the clinical monitoring of people with multiple sclerosis.

 Clinical research also includes clinical trials to discover new drugs.
-During 2015, for example, three new drugs were brought to market for the underlying treatment of multiple sclerosis, and it should be emphasised that Cemcat took part in the clinical trials of all these products.
+Since 2017 until now the European Medicines Agency (EMA) has authorized the placing on the market of six new drugs, and it should be emphasised that Cemcat took part in the clinical trials of all these products.

 Cemcat's aim is to encourage research at all levels, in particular research focused on improving the provision of services and opportunities for the incorporation of innovations.